Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems: Discussion and Conclusions

 The stochastic trajectories for both the spin 1 and spin 3/2 systems (Figures \ref{fig:spin1_trajectories} and \ref{fig:spin_three_half_plots}) reveal a competition between the unitary dynamics which attempt to guide the system along a deterministic trajectory in the $\langle S_{y}\rangle$, $\langle S_{z}\rangle$ phase space, and the non-unitary measurement dynamics which seek to divert the system stochastically towards the eigenstates of $S_{z}$, and dwell in their vicinity.
-For example, measurement can disturb a deterministic trajectory, passing through eigenstates with the largest eigenvalues, allowing occasional visits to the other eigenstates of $S_{z}$, such as the $|0\rangle$ eigenstate in the case of the spin 1 system and $|\frac{1}{2}\rangle$ and $|\!-\!\frac{1}{2}\rangle$ in the case of the spin 3/2 system.
+For example, measurement can disturb a deterministic trajectory that passes through eigenstates with the largest eigenvalues, allowing occasional visits to the other eigenstates of $S_{z}$, such as the $|0\rangle$ eigenstate in the case of the spin 1 system and $|\frac{1}{2}\rangle$ and $|\!-\!\frac{1}{2}\rangle$ in the case of the spin 3/2 system.
 For high enough values of $\alpha$, the system traverses a figure-of-eight path in the case of the spin 1 system, and a triple-figure-of-eight path for the spin 3/2 system.
 We speculate that a similar pattern will be found for higher spin systems, where for very high values of $\alpha$ the system will simply appear to jump stochastically between the eigenstates.
-As such, the transition pathways available to the quantum system appear to change according to the strength of the measurement imposed upon it. \textit{Quantum contextuality, }namely, the outcome of a measurement being dependent on what is measured, and demonstrated in experiments such as the quantum eraser or delayed-choice Mach-Zehnder Interferometer, can be extended not only to \textit{what }is being measured, but \textit{how }it is being measured \citep{bohr1985,kim1999,jacques2007,walborn2002,norsen2017}.
-In other words, how strongly the measurement is conducted on a quantum system is able to dictate what states the system is permitted to traverse.
+As such, the transition pathways available to the quantum system appear to change according to the strength of the measurement imposed upon it.